-Black Friday shopping may be just another day to you but for many consumers it’s a day to save money in their budget and a great way to buy gifts for the holidays.
+Black Friday shopping may be just another day to you but for consumers, it’s a day to save money and a way to buy gifts for the holidays.

 - Maroon Monday